Healthy Sleep Starts Before You Hit the Sheets

 However, over half of Americans polled say that they look at screens within an hour before bedtime or in bed before going to sleep.

 Ideally, your bedroom should be free from televisions, tablets, phones, and laptops.
-If it’s not possible to remove blue-light emitting electronics from the bedroom completely, simply turn them off and stop using them at least an hour before you go to bed.
+If it’s not possible to remove blue-light-emitting electronics from the bedroom completely, simply turn them off and stop using them for at least an hour before you go to bed.

 If you like to read before bed, try switching out your tablet or phone for a real book.
 It’s a simple tweak, and you’ll notice how much faster you will drift off to sleep.

 A dark, cool bedroom that is free of distractions is the ideal place to get a good night of sleep.